amirave/schmible/README.md

 # schmible
- An evolution-themed casual game made for a week long game jam
+ An evolution-themed casual game made for a 3 day game jam

 Play it now on https://amirave.itch.io/schmible